It can be devastating for teens to practice and work hard only to have past and/or future thoughts and worries disrupt what they are capable of.

-I'm a Mental Toughness and Certified High Performance Coach™, published author, speaker and mother to three kids who are high school and college Division 1 student-athletes.
+I'm a Mental Toughness and Certified High Performance Coach™, CEO, published author, speaker and mother to three kids who are high school and college Division 1 student-athletes.
 I earned a Master’s degree from the University of Southern California in Applied Sports Psychology where I researched and worked with many different sports teams and individuals.
-I'm also a member in good standing with the Association for Applied Sport Psychology.

-I've worked with recreational to world-class athletes across many different sports, and I've delivered my content in corporate settings such as Google Ventures, Bank of America, Autodesk, Pixar, and Microsoft to name a few.
+I've worked with recreational to world-class athletes across many different sports, and I've delivered my content to corporate leaders at Google Ventures, Bank of America, Autodesk, Pixar, CapitalOne, VMware and Microsoft to name a few.

-Whether for athletics, academics or in corporate settings, I'm passionate about teaching teens and adults how to be sustainable high performers so they can dream, plan and achieve their best.
+Whether for athletics, academics or corporate settings, I'm passionate about teaching my “ZONED-IN” Mental Toughness framework, so clients can dream, plan and achieve their best.

 Here's to you being amazing!